DENT4202 Immunology, Pathology and Periodontics

 - Students are able to (1) explain the concepts of natural and acquired immunity and their roles and interaction in immune responses; describe functions and properties of different cell types and organs that comprise the immune system; describe the range of immunological agents and mechanisms that provide immunity to infection and explain the nature of the immunopathology that accompanies infections; (2) explain processes involved in cellular damage, death, adaptation, inflammation and neoplasia; explain basic pathophysiology of normal and impaired wound healing; (3) list the four main cell metabolic processes that are the target of antimicrobial agents; explain how the disruption of metabolic processes cause the death of the bacteria; describe the pharmacology of the main classes of antibiotics and chemotherapeutics; present the mechanisms whereby organisms may acquire resistance to antimicrobial chemotherapeutic agents; and (4) describe the anatomy of periodontium and the causes of periodontal diseases; explain the progression and consequences of periodontal disease, including the microbiology and immunology of periodontal diseases and the relationship between periodontal disease and systemic conditions; explain the classification of periodontal disease; present the aims of periodontal treatment and discuss the situations when periodontal surgery should be considered; describe the different types of periodontal surgical procedures and conduct a comprehensive periodontal examination; assess the success of periodontal maintenance for patients; and explain the support care program for periodontal maintenance and describe the management of patients who fail to maintain an adequate level of oral hygiene for periodontal maintenance.

-- Typically this unit is assessed in the following ways: (1) written tests (antimicrobials MCQ and immunology SAQ); (2) periodontics practical; and (3) periodontics written examination.
+- Indicative assessments in this unit are as follows: (1) written tests (antimicrobials MCQ and immunology SAQ); (2) periodontics practical; and (3) periodontics written examination.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the periodontics written examination component.